Éric Benhamou: 3Com and Palm

 Benhamou worked as a software engineer for several years at Zilog, a pioneer company in microprocessors, and worked on Z-Net, the industry's first microprocessor based local area network computer system.
 He went on to co-found Bridge Communications in 1981 which specialized in computer network technologies.
 He was vice-president when the company was acquired by 3Com in 1987.
 Three years later, Benhamou became CEO of 3Com, a position he held between September 1990 and December 2000.
 During his tenure, 3Com grew approximately 20 fold and became a Fortune 500 company.
 In the 90's, 3Com purchased some 30 other technology companies, the largest of which in 1997 was Chicago-based U.S. Robotics.
-He nurtured the internal start-up Palm Computing, and funded the development of what became the most successful handheld computer of the decade, the Palm Pilot.
+Benhamou nurtured the integration of Palm Computing into 3Com following its acquisition as part of U.S. Robotics in 1997.
+At the time of the acquisition, Palm Computing had already developed and launched the highly successful Palm Pilot, which became the most iconic handheld computer of the decade.
+Benhamou's leadership at 3Com helped Palm Computing grow further, leveraging its success and positioning it as a leading brand in the emerging personal digital assistant (PDA) market.

 Benhamou is a co-founder of the not-for-profit foundation ISRAEL21c.